 In contrast, if you really limit your carbohydrate intake (to less than around 50 grams a day, not counting fiber), you promote ketosis, which is a shift in your metabolism from the use of sugar as the preferred fuel source toward the use fat (in the form of fatty acids and ketones) for energy.
 This results in healthy weight loss: reduction in unhealthy fat and the preservation of healthy lean tissues, such as muscle.

 The optimal low-carb strategy, according to the researchers, is to eat six servings of low-carb veggies per day, plus 5 ounces of fresh greens.
 They recommend limiting fruit to one serving every other day, and completely avoiding grains, potatoes and other root vegetables, corn, legumes and simple sugars during the weight loss period.

 Protein-rich foods are another key to healthy weight loss.
 As your body’s essential building blocks, proteins and the amino acids they provide will help keep you feeling satisfied and decrease your total caloric intake.
 And, most importantly, eating more protein-rich foods will allow you to maintain muscle mass while you lose fat.

-As for how much and what types of protein you should eat, the functional medicine researchers recommend 2 palm-sized plus 2 half-palm-sized daily servings of the following proteins:
+As for how much and what types of protein you should eat, the functional medicine researchers recommend two palm-sized plus two half-palm-sized daily servings of the following proteins: